 Indeed, most of the drones used to use batteries with a voltage of 7 to 8V which required the use of 12V chargers to be able to recharge 12V batteries.

-The drone is a device that has many professional applications, such as the monitoring of planted areas but also to allow topographic reconnaissance during expeditions and opening of new routes.
+The drone is a device that has many professional applications, such as the monitoring of planted areas but also allowing topographic reconnaissance during expeditions and the opening of new routes.